ice-blog-header-image-Oct-2021

 The real cost of customs clearance

 When you think about customs clearance costs, import fees are just one aspect.
-Your biggest costs could involve fines for non-compliance and missed opportunity costs linked to ignorance of import and clearance processes.
-The right customs broker can help you avoid the negative fallout and cost of non-compliance and capitalize on opportunity costs.
+Your biggest costs could involve fines for noncompliance and missed opportunity costs linked to ignorance of import and clearance processes.
+The right customs broker can help you avoid the negative fallout and cost of noncompliance and capitalize on opportunity costs.

 Think about why we use tax accountants for our personal tax returns.
 Sure, they help complete tax forms – an administrative function.
 But they also do something that most of us just don’t have time for: they stay informed on the complex and constantly changing U.S. tax code and advise us accordingly.